What is the corpus luteum?

-- thyroid disorders, including underactive thyroid, overactive thyroid, iodine deficiency, and Hashimoto’s disease
+- thyroid disorders, including underactive thyroid, overactive thyroid, iodine deficiency, and Hashimoto’s thyroiditis

 - extreme stress

 Corpus luteum defect can also occur for unknown reasons.
 When this happens, you might be given a diagnosis of unexplained infertility.

 Many of the conditions that lead to corpus luteum defects also cause infertility or miscarriage.

 Symptoms of corpus luteum defect